 Download CBSE Revision Notes for CBSE Class 09 Social Science Physical Features of India Chapter-10 Physical Features of India the various factors influencing the climate and explain the climatic variaton of our country and its impact on the life of the people.

-Download CBSE Revision Notes for CBSE Class 09 Social Science Drainage Chapter-11 Drainage: Major rivers and tributaries, lakes and seas, role of rivers in the economy, pollution of rivers, measures to control river pollution.
+Download CBSE Revision Notes for CBSE Class 09 Social Science Drainage (only Maps) Chapter-11 Drainage: Major rivers and tributaries, lakes and seas, role of rivers in the economy, pollution of rivers, measures to control river pollution.

 Download CBSE Revision Notes for CBSE Class 09 Social Science Climate Chapter-12 Climate: Factors influencing the climate; monsoon- its characteristics, rainfall and temperature distribution; seasons; climate and human life.